 Application deadline: Fall: December 15 (Priority), February 1 (Final)

 - WES evaluation and unofficial transcripts for international applicants

 - Three letters of recommendation

-Transcripts - Prior to the admissions deadline: You must have an unofficial transcript from each institution from which you have earned college credit (including the University of Utah) uploaded to the online ApplyYourself application.
-There are instructions on this in the ApplyYourself tutorial.
+Transcripts - Prior to the admissions deadline: You must have an official transcript from each institution from which you earned college credit uploaded (including the University of Utah) to the online SOPHAS application.

 If you are admitted into the PhD program: You must submit an official transcript from each institution from which you have earned college credit (except the University of Utah) to the Office of Admissions.
 Please see the Office of Admissions website for details on how to submit official transcripts.
 If you fail to submit official transcripts, you will be unable to register for classes.

 Three letters of recommendation - Required for each masters applicant; the recommendation letters should come from persons familiar with the applicant's academic and professional capabilities, achievements, work experience and/or personal qualities—not family or friends.
 There is no specific format for these letters.

 Statement of purpose - The statement, not to exceed 1000 words, should include comments relevant to public health degree(s), reasons for choosing public health as a future career area, any previous relative work experience and how the training will facilitate your career goals.